What Is a PEO

 The pros of a PEO

-Improved safety and risk management: PEO experts ensure the company remains compliant with country and state laws.
+Improved safety and risk management: PEO experts ensure the company complies with state laws.
 To mitigate risks, PEOs provide safety training programs, assist with inspections and audits, and take care of liability insurance.

 Access to exclusive benefits: PEOs provide their clients with employee benefits typically reserved for Fortune 500 companies.
-With a PEO, even small businesses can provide their employees with top health insurance providers, retirement plans, and educational opportunities that help to attract and retain top talent and result in cost savings.
+With a PEO, even small businesses can offer their employees top health insurance providers, retirement plans, and educational opportunities that help attract and retain top talent and result in cost savings.

 The cons of a PEO